patrickkfkan/bandcamp-fetch/README.md

 **Params**

 - `params`: ([FanAPIGetItemsParams](docs/api/interfaces/FanAPIGetItemsParams.md))
-    - `target`: (string | [FanItemsContinuation](docs/api/interfaces/FanItemsContinuation.md)) if username (string) is specified, returns the first batch of items in the collection.
+    - `target`: (string | [FanItemsContinuation](docs/api/interfaces/FanItemsContinuation.md)) (*optional*) if username (string) is specified, returns the first batch of items in the collection.
 To obtain further items, call the method again but, instead of username, pass `continuation` from the result of the first call.
 If there are no further items available, `continuation` will be `null`.
     - `imageFormat`: (string | number | [ImageFormat](docs/api/interfaces/ImageFormat.md)) (*optional*)

+If `target` is not specified, result will be obtained for the user of the [session](#user-sessions) tied to the `BandcampFetch` instance.

 **Returns**